romshark/templier/README.md

 go install github.com/romshark/templier@latest
 ```

-Then copy-paste [example-config.yml](https://github.com/romshark/templier/blob/main/example-config.yml) to your project source folder as `templier.yml`, edit to your needs and run:
+Then copy [example-config.yml](https://github.com/romshark/templier/blob/main/example-config.yml) to your project source folder as `templier.yml`, adjust it to your needs, and run:

 ```sh
 templier --config ./templier.yml
 ```

-ℹ️ Templiér automatically detects `templier.yml` and `templier.yaml` in the directory it's running in without the explicit `--config` flag.
+ℹ️ Templiér automatically detects `templier.yml` and `templier.yaml` in the current directory without requiring the explicit `--config` flag.

 ## How is Templiér different from templ's own watch mode?

 As you may already know, templ supports [live reload](https://templ.guide/commands-and-tools/live-reload)
 out of the box using `templ generate --watch --proxy="http://localhost:8080" --cmd="go run ."`,
-which is great, but Templiér provides even better developer experience:
+which is great, but Templiér provides an even better developer experience:

 - 🥶 Templiér doesn't become unresponsive when the Go code fails to compile,
   instead it prints the compiler error output to the browser tab with ANSI
   colors preserved and keeps watching.
-  Once you fixed the Go code, Templiér will reload and work as usual with no intervention.
+  Once you've fixed the Go code, Templiér will reload and work as usual with no intervention.
   In contrast, templ's watcher needs to be restarted manually.
 - 📁 Templiér watches **all** file changes recursively,
   recompiles and restarts the server
   (unless the file matches `app.exclude` or is handled by a [custom watcher](#custom-watchers)).
   Editing an embedded `.json` file in your app?
-  Updating go mod?
-Templiér will notice, rebuild, restart and reload the browser
+  Updating `go.mod`?
+Templiér will notice, rebuild, restart, and reload the browser
   tab for you automatically!
 - 🖥️ Templiér shows Templ, Go compiler and [golangci-lint](https://golangci-lint.run/)
-  errors (if any), and any errors from [custom watchers](#custom-watchers) in the browser.
+  errors, if any, and errors from [custom watchers](#custom-watchers) in the browser.
   Templ's watcher just prints errors to the stdout and continues to display
   the last valid state.
 - ⚙️ Templiér provides more configuration options (TLS, debounce, exclude globs, etc.).

 ## Custom Watchers 👁️👁️

-Custom configurable watchers allow altering the behavior of Templiér for files
+Custom watchers let you change how Templiér behaves for files that match any of
-that match any of the `include` globs and they can be used for various use cases
+the `include` globs, and they can be used for the use cases shown below.
-demonstrated below.

-The `requires` option allows overwriting the default behavior:
+The `requires` option lets you override the default behavior:

-- empty field/string: no action, just execute Cmd.
+- empty field/string: no extra action, just execute `cmd`.
-- `reload`: Only reloads all browser tabs.
+- `reload`: Only reload all open browser tabs.
 - `restart`: Restarts the server without rebuilding.
 - `rebuild`: Requires the server to be rebuilt and restarted (standard behavior).

-If custom watcher `A` requires `reload` but custom watcher `B` requires `rebuild` then
+If custom watcher `A` requires `reload` but custom watcher `B` requires `rebuild`,
 `rebuild` will be chosen once all custom watchers have finished executing.

 ### Custom Watcher Example: JavaScript Bundler

-The following custom watcher will watch for `.js` file updates and automatically run
+The following custom watcher watches for `.js` file updates and automatically runs
 the CLI command `npm run js:bundle`, after which all browser tabs will be reloaded
-using `requires: reload`. `fail-on-error: true` specifies that if `eslint` or `esbuild`
+using `requires: reload`. `fail-on-error: true` means that if `eslint` or `esbuild`
-fail in the process, their error output will be shown directly in the browser.
+fails, their error output will be shown directly in the browser.

 ```yaml
 custom-watchers: